Naka-Oguni Station

 Naka-Oguni Station (中小国駅, Naka-Oguni-eki) is a railway station on the Tsugaru Line in the town of Sotogahama, Aomori, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Naka-Oguni Station is served by the JR East Tsugaru Line and is 31.4 km from the southern terminus of the line at Aomori Station.
+As of August 2022 service has been suspended indefinetly due to heavy rainfall, and there are no plans to restore service.

 Station layout

 Naka-Oguni Station has one side platform serving a single bidirectional track.
 The station is unattended.